This post includes affiliate links.

 - sew on the button to the basket where the flower will be using color F

 - Ch 4 (or 5 if the button is bigger), sl st to the first ch to make a ring

 - *Ch 3 (or 4 for bigger pedals), sl st to the ring, repeat from * a total of 5 times for 5 pedals

-- *sl st to a loop (no the center loop) for a pedal, 3 hdc, sl st, sl st to the next pedal, repeat from * for all the pedals, when finish sl st to the back, fasten off and weave in the ends
+- *sl st to a loop (no the center loop) for a pedal, 3 hdc, sl st, sl st to the next pedal, repeat from * for all the pedals.
+When finished sl st to the back, fasten off and weave in the ends

 - attach the flower to the button